johnalison/obsidian-notes/Journal/11 April 2025 Friday.md

 - [>>] Pay for Dorm

-Sent list CMU list to Hyde...
+Sent list CMU list to Heidi...
 Made it with agent in Cursor !

 Think about and had Claude write up [[Track Fitting Degrees of Freedom]]